eckual/XO/README.md

 Stay tuned !
 I am working hard to enhance the game and make it even more enjoyable.
 By the end of this journey, in the upcoming phases of development, I'm thrilled to bring vibrant animations and innovative features.

-I plan to publish it on the Play Store for everyone to experience.
+I also plan to publish it on the Play Store for everyone to experience.